nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Example:**

-* Double-clicking on the first patient `Alex Yeoh` will display his details on the Patient View Panel.
+* Double-clicking on the first patient `Alex Yeoh` will display his details on the Patient Details Panel.

 ![Clicking on Patient List Panel Gif](images/ug-images/Person-List-Panel-Clickability.png)

-#### Person Details Panel
+#### Patient Details Panel

 * Double-clicking on the fields in the Patient Details Panel will automatically prepare them for editing in the Command Input Box.